Trevor Brenton Driving Instructor Folkestone – Passing your driving test.

 - Answer -Switch on lights and rear fog lights.
 Should be used when visibility is less than 100 metres.

-Please note some questions are Show me and some are tell me please listen carefully to the driving examiner.
+Please note Tell me questions are at the beginning of the test, show me question will be whilst driving.
+Please listen carefully to the driving examiner.
 Whilst every care has been taken to ensure the accuracy we can not be held liable for any variations or changes.
 If you have any questions pleases ask your driving instructor.

 Your free learning to drive resource from Drivetime Driving School.
 Driving instructor Folkestone, Dover and surrounding areas.